 Dr. Miller completed his undergraduate degree in biology at Stanford University, where he was active in development of microsurgical devices with the Department of Ophthalmology under the mentorship of Daniel Palanker, PhD and Mark Blumenkranz, MD.
 He completed his MD and PhD graduate work at University of California, San Francisco (UCSF), where he developed primary neuronal culture models of Huntington's disease under the mentorship of Steve Finkbeiner at the UCSF-affiliated Gladstone Institute of Neurological Disease.
 He completed his internal medicine internship in the Bay Area at Kaiser Permanente Oakland.
 Seeking to combine his post-graduate medical and scientific training, he became the inaugural awardee for the University of Michigan Kellogg Eye Center's Pre-Residency Research Fellowship.
-This fellowship allows for establishment of an independent research program prior to joining the ophthalmology residency.
-He completed the fellowship in 2016, joining the residency program in July 2016.
-His research program, which seeks to establish primary RPE culture models of dry AMD as a platform for testing therapeutic interventions, continues during residency through the help of lab members he trained during the fellowship.
+This fellowship allowed for establishment of an independent research program prior to joining the ophthalmology residency.
+He completed the fellowship in 2016, joining the residency program in July 2016 and finishing in June 2019.
+He is currently a medical retina and research fellow at the Kellogg Eye Center.
+His research program, which seeks to establish primary RPE culture models of dry AMD as a platform for testing therapeutic interventions, continues during fellowship through the help of lab members he previously trained.
 Numerous projects exist in the lab for interested residents or medical students.

-Outside of work, Dr. Miller enjoys squash (co-founding the Stanford Squash intercollegiate program while an undergraduate), foreign policy debates (co-founding a national organization dedicated to addressing human rights violations in Sudan), and cooking with his wife.
+Outside of work, Dr. Miller enjoys squash (co-founding the Stanford Squash intercollegiate program while an undergraduate), foreign policy debates (co-founding a national organization dedicated to addressing human rights violations in Sudan), cooking with his wife, and watching his three young children grow up.

 Areas of Interest